TomatenKuchenDEV/docs/docs/serverstats.md

 ---
 title: Server statistics
-description: Explains on how to set up server statistics
+description: TomatenKuchen is a multipurpose Discord bot with many common and innovative features for your server.
+Explains on how to set up server statistics
 ---

 # Stats in channel names